Colorado EBT Customer Service: How to Get Help & Common Issues

 Common EBT-Related Issues and How to Resolve Them

-While the EBT system is designed to be straightforward, you might occasionally run into issues.
-Common problems include a lost card, a forgotten PIN, suspected fraud, or delayed benefits.
+While EBT is a reliable system, you may occasionally run into issues.
+Common problems include a lost card, a forgotten PIN, suspected fraud, or missing benefits.
 Knowing the right steps to take can help you resolve these situations quickly and protect your funds.

 Lost, Stolen, or Damaged EBT Card

-• Freeze your card instantly using the ebtEDGE mobile app or the online Cardholder Portal.
-This action blocks all new purchases, ATM withdrawals, and PIN changes.
+• Freeze the card immediately in the ebtEDGE mobile app or Cardholder Portal.
+This action blocks new purchases, PIN changes, and ATM withdrawals.

-• If you need a card immediately, you can visit your county human services office for an in-person replacement.
+• If you need a card sooner, visit your county human services office for an in-person replacement.

 Forgotten, Blocked, or Compromised PIN